Business Administration (M.Sc.)

 - New Media Marketing

 In the specialisation areas, knowledge transfer and knowledge application for solving practical problems are practised in implementation-oriented course types, such as project work and seminars, and problem-related knowledge acquisition is promoted in self-study.
-More detailed information on the degree programme can be found on the website of the Faculty of Economics.
+More detailed information on the degree programme can be found on the website of the Faculty of Economics (German).

 The Master's programme qualifies students for demanding professional activities in the field of business administration - especially in the field of the chosen specialisation - and makes worldwide employability possible.
 Activities in the context of application-oriented research and development are included.
 The Master's degree qualifies students in a special way for work in a managerial position and opens up access to the higher civil service.
 At the same time, it creates the prerequisites for a doctorate.